gnugat/ssc-btlr/README.md

 * `doc/03-usage.md`
 * `doc/04-tests.md`

+You've already created a FOSS project with some markdown files (let's say `README.md` and `LICENSE` for example)?
+Don't panic: fossil can generate the missing files without touching the existing ones.

 Read more about this project in [its introduction](doc/01-introduction.md), and find out how to use it as well as which files it generates by reading the [usage guide](doc/03-usage.md).